Cieran0/fad-cobol-cpp/README.md

 # fad-cobol-py
-Fast and dirty cobol interpreter in python
+Fast and dirty cobol interpreter in c++